OfficeDev/office-js-docs-pr/docs/develop/support-ie-11.md

 # [Trident (Internet Explorer)](#tab/ie)

 > [!IMPORTANT]
 > Trident doesn't support some HTML5 features such as media, recording, and location.
 If your add-in must support Trident, then you must either design the add-in to avoid these unsupported features or the add-in must detect when Trident is being used and provide an alternate experience that doesn't use the unsupported features.
-For more information, see [Determine the browser the add-in is running in at runtime](#determine-the-browser-the-add-in-is-running-in-at-runtime).
+For more information, see [Determine the webview the add-in is running in at runtime](#determine-the-webview-the-add-in-is-running-in-at-runtime).

 ## Support for recent versions of JavaScript